Sequential Adversarial Anomaly Detection for One-Class Event Data: Introduction

+This paper presents an adversarial anomaly detection algorithm for one-class sequential detection, where only anomalous data are available.
+The adversarial sequential detector is solved from a minimax problem to find an optimal detector against the worst-case sequences from a generator that captures the dependence in sequential events using the marked point process model.
+The detector sequentially evaluates the likelihood of a test sequence and compares it with a time-varying threshold, which is also learned from data through the minimax problem.
+We demonstrate the proposed method's good performance by comparing state-of-the-art methods on synthetic and proprietary large-scale credit card fraud data provided by a major department store in the US.

+On a high-level, our minimax formulation is inspired by imitation learning \cite{Hussein2017}, which minimizes the maximum mean discrepancy \cite{Gretton2012} (MMD).
+In particular, the generator is built upon the Long Short-Term Memory (LSTM) \cite{Hochreiter1997} which specifies the conditional distribution of the next event.
+We parameterize the detector by comparing the likelihood function of marked Hawkes processes with a deep Fourier kernel \cite{Zhu2021, zhu2021neural} with a threshold.
+The resulted likelihood function is computationally efficient to implement in the online fashion and can capture complex dependence between events in anomalous sequences.
+A notable feature of our framework is a {\it time-varying} threshold learned from data by solving the minimax problem, which achieves tight control of the false-alarms and hard to obtain precisely in theory.
+This is a drastic departure from prior approaches in sequential anomaly detection.

-The rest of the paper is organized as follows: we first discuss the related work in sequential anomaly detection and revisit some basic definitions in imitation learning.
+The rest of the paper is organized as follows.
+We first discuss the related work in sequential anomaly detection and revisit some basic definitions in imitation learning.
 Section~\ref{sec:anomaly-detection} sets up the problem and introduces our sequential anomaly detection framework.
-Section~\ref{sec:model} proposes a new marked point process model equipped with deep Fourier kernel to model dependent sequential data.
+Section~\ref{sec:model} proposes a new marked point process model equipped with a deep Fourier kernel to model-dependent sequential data.
 Section~\ref{sec:generator} presents the adversarial sequence generator and learning algorithms.
 Finally, we present our numerical results on both real and synthetic data in Section~\ref{sec:experiments}.
+Proofs to all propositions can be found in the appendix.